michaelpanco/taskManager_api/README.md

 -   create .env in your project root and copy the content of the .env.sample to your .env file
--   your .env file should have a valid database credentials to connect to your database, otherwise the system will not able run properly
+-   your .env file should have a valid database credentials to connect to your database, otherwise the system will not able to run properly
--   run `npm install` to install the NodeJS dependencies
+-   run `npm install` to install the all NodeJS dependencies
 -   run `npm run start:dev` to start the project
--   normally it will run under `http://localhost:3000`
+-   the project will run under `http://localhost:3000` URL

 ## Database Setup